GuillaumeDesforges/fix-python/README.md

 ]
 ```

-> Note: these three packages are fundamental for most Python packages and should never me removed.
+> Note: these three packages are fundamental for most Python packages and should never be removed.

 If you need to patch packages in addition to these, create a `.nix/libs.nix` file with a structure similar to the above that returns the array of packages that you want binaries to be linked with.